 The noticeable changes in Sally’s life have made a positive impact on both her physical and mental wellbeing.
 The exercise is helping her cope with the effects of her illness, while meeting with her befriender and meeting people through various groups is helping her to improve her wellbeing.

-Education in Schools Service
+Education and Peer Support in Schools

 “We learned all about what a peer mentor is and what mental health is and I’m going to go home and talk about it.”